Antim: The Final Truth: Production

 The film's principal photography commenced with Aayush Sharma on 15 November 2020, and Salman Khan joined the sets in December 2020 and the second schedule in January 2021.
 Filming was wrapped up in July 2021, but later Khan's some more scenes were added-on to the movie and Khan shot that scenes in the first week of October 2021.

 Soundtrack

-The music of film was composed by Ravi Basrur and Hitesh Modak while lyrics written by Vaibhav Joshi, Nitin Raikwar and Shabbir Ahmed.
+The music of film was composed by Ravi Basrur and Hitesh Modak while the lyrics were written by Vaibhav Joshi, Nitin Raikwar, and Shabbir Ahmed.